particle-iot/docs/src/content/tutorials/projects/particle-pi-security-camera.md

 - Make sure your SD card is **FAT32 formatted**
 <<<<<<< HEAD
 - **Install an operating system** image on the SD card.
-We recommend Raspberry Pi's preferred operating system, Raspian Jessie with Pixel, which you can download [here](https://www.raspberrypi.org/downloads/raspbian/).
+We recommend Raspberry Pi's preferred operating system, Raspbian Jessie with Pixel, which you can download [here](https://www.raspberrypi.org/downloads/raspbian/).
 =======
 - **Install an operating system** image on the SD card.
-We recommend Raspberry Pi's preferred operating system, Rasbpian Jessie with Pixel, which you can download [here](https://www.raspberrypi.org/downloads/raspbian/).
+We recommend Raspberry Pi's preferred operating system, Raspbian Jessie with Pixel, which you can download [here](https://www.raspberrypi.org/downloads/raspbian/).
 >>>>>>> master
 - **Install the operating system** onto your SD card by following the Raspberry Pi Foundation's official installation instructions, [here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).